graylog-labs/graylog-plugin-metrics-reporter/README.md

 ## Installation

-Place the latest release in your Graylog Plugin folder and add the configuration to your server.conf.
-The settings for the receiver system are documented in seperate files:
+Put the JAR file of the desired metrics reporter plugin into the Graylog plugin directory of each Graylog node and add the relevant configuration settings to their configuration files.

+After installing the metrics reporter plugin and adding the configuration settings, Graylog needs to be restarted.

+Specific settings for each metrics reporter plugin have been documented in the respective README files:

 * [metrics-reporter-cassandra](metrics-reporter-cassandra/README.md)
 * [metrics-reporter-console](metrics-reporter-console/README.md)